 A black rimmed bowl filled with authentic Tzatziki sauce using shredded cucumber and fresh dill, on a white background.

-I’ve never been to Greece.
-But if I were chilling on Santorini Island eating some authentic Greek food, this tzatziki sauce would be there.
-Definitely.
+• Authentic tzatziki recipe.
+I’ve never been to Greece and had authentic tzatziki sauce, but if I were chilling on Santorini Island eating some authentic Greek food, my creamy sauce would measure up for sure!

-When I discovered tzatziki sauce, I knew I needed to find out how to make it at home.
-And you guys, this is the best sauce EVER!
+• Best tzatziki recipe.
 This is the authentic, real deal, best tasting Tzatziki I’ve ever had.
-And I’ve had a lot of Tzatziki.
+And I’ve had a lot of Tzatziki at greek restaurants.

 Tzatziki ingredients on a light gray background: salt, cucumber, dill, olive oil, greek yogurt, garlic, and vinegar.